harleen/harleen.github.io/_posts/2024-09-05-terms-of-service.markdown

 ### 9. DISPUTE RESOLUTION
 ARBITRATION.
-ANY CLAIM, DISPUTE OR CONTROVERSY (WHETHER IN CONTRACT, TORT OR OTHERWISE, WHETHER PRE-EXISTING, PRESENT OR FUTURE, AND INCLUDING STATUTORY, COMMON LAW, INTENTIONAL TORT AND EQUITABLE CLAIMS CAPABLE IN LAW OF BEING SUBMITTED TO BINDING ARBITRATION) AGAINST US, SHALL BE RESOLVED EXCLUSIVELY AND FINALLY BY BINDING ARBITRATION ADMINISTERED BY THE AMERICAN ARBITRATION ASSOCIATION LOCATED IN SAN FRANCISCO, MASSACHUSETTS.
+ANY CLAIM, DISPUTE OR CONTROVERSY (WHETHER IN CONTRACT, TORT OR OTHERWISE, WHETHER PRE-EXISTING, PRESENT OR FUTURE, AND INCLUDING STATUTORY, COMMON LAW, INTENTIONAL TORT AND EQUITABLE CLAIMS CAPABLE IN LAW OF BEING SUBMITTED TO BINDING ARBITRATION) AGAINST US, SHALL BE RESOLVED EXCLUSIVELY AND FINALLY BY BINDING ARBITRATION ADMINISTERED BY THE AMERICAN ARBITRATION ASSOCIATION LOCATED IN SAN FRANCISCO, CALIFORNIA.
 The arbitration will be limited solely to the dispute or controversy between You and Us.
 Any award of the arbitrator(s) shall be final and binding on each party and may be entered as a judgment in any court of competent jurisdiction.

 ### 10. FEEDBACK.
 You may, from time to time, voluntarily make known to Us suggestions, enhancement requests, techniques, know-how, comments, feedback, or other input with respect to the Service (collectively, "Feedback").
 You agree that We own all such Feedback without any obligation to pay You any fee or royalty for such.